PyFR/PyFR/doc/src/user_guide.rst

   A sphere centred at *x0* with a radius of *r*.
 Equivalent to ``ellipsoid(x0, r, r, r)``.
 Only valid in 3D.

+All region shapes also support rotation.
+In 2D this is accomplished by passing a trailing `rot=angle` argument where `angle` is a rotation angle in degrees; for example ``box((-5, 2), (2, 0), rot=30)``.
+In 3D the syntax is `rot=(phi, theta, phi)` and corresponds to a sequence of Euler angles in the so-called *ZYX convention*.
 Region expressions can also be added and subtracted together  arbitrarily.
 For example
 ``box((-10, -10, -10), (10, 10, 10)) - sphere((0, 0, 0), 3)`` will
 result in a cube-shaped region with a sphere cut out of the middle.